 “Assault” is a generic legal term for crimes involving an aspect of physical violence or the threat of physical violence.
 New Jersey statutes carry two distinct definitions of assault: aggravated assault and simple assault.
-These two charges can vary dramatically from second degree felony crimes to disorderly persons offenses.
-Today, our Union County Municipal Court criminal defense attorney will examine the differences between aggravated assault and simple assault, the resulting charges, and the penalties for conviction in New Jersey.
+These two charges can vary dramatically from second-degree felony crimes to disorderly persons offenses.
+Today, our Union County Municipal Court criminal defense attorney will examine the differences between aggravated assault and simple assault, the resulting charges, and the penalties for a conviction in New Jersey.

 Union County, NJ Assault Defense Attorney Distinguishes Between Aggravated and Simple Assault

 As per New Jersey Revised Statutes Section 2C:12-1 – Assault, there are a few key differences between aggravated assault and simple assault.
 Some of these factors include:

 - Intent – simple assault is most associated with causing injury to another person through negligence or recklessness, whereas aggravated assault charges are generally the result of the conscious and intentional choice to inflict harm upon another person

 - Degree of Injury Sustained – actions causing “serious bodily injury” are generally considered aggravated assault.
 This can be a grey area, as simple assault cases where a victim claims “serious” injuries can be bumped to aggravated assault and vice versa

 - Threat vs. Action – the act of threatening or intimidating a victim is generally considered simple assault with a few exceptions including threatening an individual with a firearm